-Water heating systems shall always be modeled for both the proposed design and baseline building when the proposed building is expected to have a water heating load, even if no water heating is shown on the plans or specifications for the proposed design.
-In such instances, an electric resistance system shall be modeled for both the proposed design and baseline building, meeting the efficiency requirements of the baseline standard.
+Water heating systems shall always be modeled for both the proposed design and baseline building when the proposed building is expected to have a water heating load, even if no water heating equipment is shown on the plans or specifications for the proposed design.
+In such instances, the service water-heating system type shall be as specified in 90.1 2022 Table G3.1.1-2.
+The service water heating system shall be modeled as meeting the efficiency requirements of Standard 90.1-2022 Section 7.4.2 and modeled the same in baseline and proposed design models.

-When the construction documents show a water heating system, the layout and configuration of the baseline building system shall be the same as the proposed design, e.g., the baseline building shall have the same number of water heaters and the same distribution system.
+When the construction documents show a water heating system, the layout and configuration of the baseline building system shall be the same as the proposed design, e.g., the baseline building shall have the same number of water heaters, water heater type, and the same distribution system as the proposed.